Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ```````````````````````

 When a tracker is first created, it comes pre-configured with a set of
-fields inherited form the template that was used to create it.
+fields inherited from the template that was used to create it.
 For the
 majority of projects hosted on Tuleap it is very likely that
 the standard Tracker templates (e.g Bugs, Tasks, User strories) will
 cover most of the needs.